hb020/sds1004x_bode/README.md

 Status: communication with SDS824X-HD works: initialises and runs sweep.
 Needed port changes and udp.

-# Siglent SDS1004X-E and SDS800X-HD Bode Plot
+# Siglent SDS1000X-E and SDS800X-HD series Bode Plot

-Bode plot with Siglent SDS1004X-E and SDS800X-HD oscilloscopes and a non-siglent AWG.
+Bode plot with Siglent SDS1000X-E and SDS800X-HD oscilloscopes series and a non-siglent AWG.

 ## Overview